 File

 Path

 Directory path to store files.
-If not set, Fluent Bit will write the files on it's own positioned directory. note: this option was added on Fluent Bit v1.4.6
+If not set, Fluent Bit will write the files on it's own positioned directory.
+Available in Fluent Bit 1.4.6 and later.

+File